Aeternalis-Ingenium/System-Monitor/README.md

 ## Reference

-This project is a part of ["Udacity Nanodegree C++ Developer"](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This project is the second capstone project in [Udacity C++ Developer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).